kaiserdave/silksong-notes/checklists.md

 ----
-Bone Scroll: Singed parchment containing a pilgrim's scrawl Bone Scroll: Faded parchment containing the last words of a lost pilgrim Bone Scroll: Crumpled parchment containing the prayer of a Burning Bug Weaver Effigy: Carving of Camora, Weaver of healing Weaver Effigy: Carving of Keelal, Weaver of the path
+Bone Scroll: Singed parchment containing a pilgrim's scrawl Bone Scroll: Faded parchment containing the last words of a lost pilgrim Bone Scroll: Filthy rag, marked with the scrawl of an Underworker Bone Scroll: Crumpled parchment containing the prayer of a Burning Bug Weaver Effigy: Carving of Camora, Weaver of healing Weaver Effigy: Carving of Keelal, Weaver of the path